The Practice

 The moment we start moving our Body, our Emotions, Mind, and Soul will move with it, and we include all these parts that belong to us into our practice.

-As humans, we are relational beings, and we constantly hunger either for Solitude, Connection with another, Belonging to a group, or for communing with that what is present in all of us and in everything around us: what we might call Spirit (or God; or the Universe; or Nature, my favourite name).
+As humans, we are relational beings, and we constantly hunger either for Solitude, Connection with another person, Belonging to a group, or for communing with that what is present in all of us and in everything around us: what we might call Spirit (God, the Universe, or Nature – my preferred version).

 The 4 Dimensions of Embodiment and the 4 Relational Hungers make up the 4x4 Weave, a map that covers our whole existence, and that we keep on exploring on the Open Floor.

-If you want to read more, check out Open Floor International’s more detailed description of the Practice.
+If you want to read more about the Practice, check out Open Floor International’s more detailed description of it .